Artworks (film)

 Artworks is a 2003 crime film directed by Jim Amatulli and starring Virginia Madsen, Rick Rossovich, Eddie Mills, and Daniel von Bargen.

 Premise

 A police chief's daughter, in home security sales, contacts an art gallery possessor.
-They love art and have despise for their clients' motives for gathering artworks.
+They love art and despise their clients' motives for gathering artworks.
 They think of a plot to steal overlooked but valuable artworks from her affluent clients' homes.